Mathematics and Statistics

 MAT 108 Accordion Closed

-In MAT 108 students have one required weekly meeting in a classroom in which they explore some of the core concepts in groups through lessons and hands-on activities.
-Students spend the rest of their required time using the most current and innovative software in the Lumberjack Mathematics Center.
-Instructors, tutors, and software help tools are available to provide immediate assistance.
+In MAT 108 students have two required weekly class meetings.
+One class meeting takes place in a classroom in which they explore some of the core concepts in groups through lessons and hands-on activities.
+The other class meeting takes places in the Lumberjack Mathematics Center Lab where they work in ALEKS.
+Students are also required to log 60 minutes each week outside of class time in the Lumberjack Mathematics Center Lab.

 MAT 114 Accordion Closed